japila-books/apache-spark-internals/docs/core/TorrentBroadcastFactory.md

 stop does nothing.

-stop is part of the xref:BroadcastFactory.adoc#stop[BroadcastFactory] abstraction.
+stop is part of the BroadcastFactory.md#stop[BroadcastFactory] abstraction.